dhable/caffeinatedideas.com/resources/templates/md/posts/2013-08-29-taming-nodejs-with-clojurescript.md

 On line 5, we define an atom that contains a dictionary of users and the number of times they've been greeted before.
+By design, the Clojure language treats all variables as immutable unless we wrap the variable in an [atom](http://clojure.org/atoms).
+If we
-By design, the Clojure language treats all variables as immutable unless we wrap the variable in an [atom][atoms].
-If we wouldn't have wrapped the dictionary in an atom, the application would never change any of the values and appear broken.
+wouldn't have wrapped the dictionary in an atom, the application would never change any of the values and appear broken.